Botulism: Things to Consider Avoiding

 People who experience suspected botulinum toxin spread following Botox injections often have questions about medications, procedures, supplements, and lifestyle factors that may interact with neuromuscular symptoms during recovery.

+Inclusion on this page does not mean a substance or intervention is unsafe for everyone, nor does it imply that any individual should avoid or stop a particular treatment.
 There are no universal rules that apply to all patients.
 Responses vary widely based on dose, timing, individual physiology, secondary medical conditions, and overall health.

 Lifestyle and Dietary Factors